JaredSpb/sky-alchemy/README.md

 SkyAlchemy is an alchemy calculator for TES Skyrim.
 It includes ingredients from official DLCs and some from Creation Club add-ons.
 Supports multilingual interface.

-It is realized as an SPA powered by Vue framework.
+It is implemented as an SPA powered by Vue framework.

 ### Demo